What do I need to know about GDPR?

 - Any physical spreadsheets which may contain pupil data should be shredded after use

-What are the key changes for school leaders?
+GDPR: what are the key changes for school leaders?

 - Demonstrate compliance: schools need to document every system used to process personal data.
 They also need to map how this data is transferred to other systems or any third parties.